-Since this is a country which relies so much on tourism, the locals have taken up English as it’s the standard language shared between most visitors.
+Also, since this is a country which relies so much on tourism, many locals have learned at least a little English as it’s the standard language shared between most visitors.

 You’ll have few problems interacting with younger people.
 Schools actively promote English lessons as they acknowledge it’s such an important part of the country.
 Foreign investment in surf & yoga in Costa Rica makes up for a large portion of the nation’s total income.
 Without the ability to speak English, it would deter many of these tourists from visiting.